TheStatsProject/LMPF/docs/source/My-art.rst

 E. **Assumption 5**: Total U.S. labor force: 209,656,724 people

-This is a displayed the next calc for get the Assumption 6: :math:`Mexican-born in LPC: = 11,710,000 Mexican-born residents * 62.6 % Labor force rate = 7,330,460 people`.
+This is a displayed the next calc for get the Assumption 6: :math:`Mexican-born LFC: = 11,710,000 Mexican-born residents * 62.6 % Labor force rate = 7,330,460 people`.

 Assum 6 is as follows:

-F. **Assumption 5**: Mexican-born in LPC: 7,330,460 people
+F. **Assumption 6**: Mexican-born LFC: 7,330,460 people

-Base in alll asummptions we get the next adjust calc abour the contribution of GDP of the labor force of USA from  Mexican-born residents, for know that we build the next equation:
+Base in alll asummptions we get the next adjust calc about the contribution of GDP of the labor force of USA from  Mexican-born residents, for know that we build the next equation:

 .. math::

- (\frac{7,330,460 Mexican-born in LPC}{209,656,724 Total U.S. labor force}) * 100 = 3.49 %
+ (\frac{7,330,460 Mexican-born in LFC}{209,656,724 Total U.S. labor force}) * 100 = 3.49 %

+With all this ingredients we could calculate the contribution of GDP from Mexican-born LFC

+G. **Contribution of GDP from Mexican-born LFC: ?

+Allocated GDP = 4.65% × $22.671 T ≈ $1.055 T

+This is a displayed the next calc for get the Assumption 7: :math:`3.49 % * $22.671-T-USD = 791 B`.

 This is an inline equation: :math:`\frac{a}{b}`.